rdiaz02/Zotero-to-Referey/README.md

 For example, in my case I have the complete Zotero PDF structure residing under `/sdcard/Zotero-storage` (that is what I enter in "PDF folder path").
-And since the file names in the sqlite are given as `directory/name-of-file` in "Preserve PDF path levels" I have option `folder\file.pdf`.
+And since the PDF file names in the sqlite db are given as `directory/name-of-file` in "Preserve PDF path levels" I have option `folder\file.pdf`.
 There are other options available (just check the preferences help).